def-/nim-http-speedup/README.md

 The very crude parallelization seems to kind of work (but segfaults with boehm).
 But the threads are probably getting into  each others way, should make them use a single epoll instance.
+Or one thread accepts incoming connections and spreads them to worker threads.

     2 threads                          65866
     3 threads                          75175